Lampeter Food Festival: Overview

 Lampeter Food Festival is held in the grounds of the University of Wales Trinity St David at Lampeter, usually in July.

 The festival attracts around 100 stalls selling food and drink and is a key local event.
 There are live cookery demonstrations by chefs, as well as cook-offs and culinary crafts.

 Focus

 Although the festival focuses mainly on food and drink it also highlights the many crafts available in the area.
-In addition, reflecting the association with the University, there are stands from charities and educational organisations.
+In addition, reflecting the association with the university, there are stands from charities and educational organisations.

 There is also music and other forms of entertainment.
 The festival also reflects the influence of alternative lifestyles associated with Ceredigion.

 Structure

 The festival was established by Lampeter Chamber of Trade and thereafter was run as a private company limited by guarantee with the support of volunteers, Lampeter Round Table and local businesses.

-In May 2019, a new committee took over the running of the festival, supported by Lampeter Town Council, Lampeter Chamber of Trade and the University of Wales Trinity St. David and the festival was re-named Gŵyl Fwyd Llanbed - Lampeter Food Fest.
+In May 2019, a new committee took over the running of the festival, supported by Lampeter Town Council, Lampeter Chamber of Trade and the University of Wales Trinity St. David and the festival was renamed Gŵyl Fwyd Llanbed - Lampeter Food Fest.